 Self-Catering Cottage in the English Lake District

 Cherry How is a beautifully presented, self-contained and deceptively modern cottage, in a truly wonderful location - indeed on land once owned by Wordsworth himself.
 It was built in 1962 in traditional style, and for many years has been the home of the caretakers of Broad How, the large family home next door.
-Cherry How has now been fully refurbished, to a really high standard in 2022, and is available for rental itself.
+Cherry How was fully refurbished to a really high standard in 2022, and is now available for rental itself.
 This fairy tale cottage is a perfect retreat for 2-4 people, looking to explore the fells and vales of the heart of the Lake District, or to sit in peace and watch the seasons of the valley unfold.

 A Room with a View